Chapters 27 and 28

 Resistance of a Wire:

 Running electric current through a wire is similar to running water in a pipeline.
-The longer the pipe, the smaller its cross-sectional area, and the rougher it is inside, the more difficult is and the more forceful must the pushing of water through the pipe be.
-An electric wire acts in a similar manner.
+The longer the pipe, the smaller its cross-sectional area, and the rougher it is inside, the more difficult it is and the more forceful must the pushing of water through the pipe be.
+An electric wire acts in a similar manner for the motion of electric current in it.
 The greater its length, L, the smaller its cross-sectional area, A, and the greater its resistivity, ρ, the higher its electric resistance, R, is and it takes a greater voltage to push a higher current through it.
 The dependence of R on L, A, and ρ is given in the following formula:

 |ρ ( Ωm )||α ( oC ) -1||ρ ( Ωm )||α ( oC ) -1|